Constraining polymerized black holes with quasi-circular extreme mass-ratio inspirals: Acknowledgements

 \section{Acknowledgements}

 We thank Rui Niu for important discussions.
-This work was supported by the National Key Research and Development Program of China (Grant No.~2021YFC2203003), the National Natural Science Foundation of China (Grants No.~12475056, No.~12105126, No.~12275238, and No.~12247101), the 111 Project (Grant No.~B20063), the Zhejiang Provincial Natural Science Foundation of China under Grant No.~LR21A050001 and No.~LY20A050002, and the Fundamental Research Funds for the Provincial Universities of Zhejiang in China under Grant No.~RF-A2019015.
+This work was supported by the National Key Research and Development Program of China (Grant No.~2021YFC2203003), the National Natural Science Foundation of China (Grants No.~12475056, No.~12105126, No.~12275238, and No.~12247101), the National Natural Science Foundation of Gansu Province (Grant No.~22JR5RA389), the `111 Center' under Grant No.~B20063, the Zhejiang Provincial Natural Science Foundation of China under Grant No.~LR21A050001 and No.~LY20A050002, and the Fundamental Research Funds for the Provincial Universities of Zhejiang in China under Grant No.~RF-A2019015.